kle-MA-tis ( or KLEM-a-tis) ar-MAN-de-i

 Native to (or naturalized in) Oregon:

 - Broadleaf evergreen vine, fast growing to 20 ft (6 m).
 Leaves opposite, pinnate compound, 3 leaflets, leathery, glossy dark green, 7.5-15 cm long, oblong-lanceolate to ovate, pointed, droop downward, margin entire.
-Flowers white, 5-6.5 cm long, 4-7 sepals (the showy parts), fragrant, in large branched clusters in spring.
-Cultivars may have white or pinkish flowers (e.g, 'Hedersonii Rubra').
+Flowers creamy-white, 5-6.5 cm long, 4-7 "petals" (these showy parts are actually sepals), fragrant, in large branched clusters in spring.
 Flowers are followed by clusters of plumed seeds, considered attractive by some.

-- Hardy to USDA Zone (6) 7 Native to central and western China.
+Hardy to USDA Zone (6) 7 Native to central and western China.
+Two common cultivars are,

 - armandii: after the French missionary priest, Jean Pierre Armand David (1826-1900), who studied and collected plants and animals in China for a museum of natural history in France.